Welcome to today's edition of the Rush 24-7 podcast.

 Anyone who willingly distorts my comments is only proving my point.

-Doubling down on it, and once again, the way they defend these things is to come back at you twice as hard and say, you didn't hear me right, but in case you didn't hear, let Let me say it again.
+And once again, the way they defend these things is to come back at you twice as hard and say, you didn't hear me right, but in case you didn't hear me, let me say it again and then accuse everybody of distorting what he's talking about.

-It was Southern Democrats who filibustered the Civil Rights Act of 1964, the voting rights act.
+It was Southern Democrats who filibustered the Civil Rights Act of 1964, the Voting Rights Act.

 It was all those Southern Democrats, one of them still in the Senate, Robert Byrd, who opposed all of those things and did their best to stop them.

-Uh the the Civil War was about freedom.
+The Civil War was about freedom.

 It's limiting freedom.

-Here, let's let's here's his original remark.
+Here, here's his original remark.

 Let's go back and listen to it.